Skip to main content

 • ‘ere vs. ere: ‘ere as an abbreviation of “here,” ere as “before”

-• Io: Greek priestess of Hera, loved by Zeus.
+• Io: Greek priestess of Hera.
 A moon of Jupiter.

 • Gie: Scottish for “give”